puffetto/spdu/README.md

 That's it: The random token contained in the brequest followed by the thumbprint, separated by a dot!

 All we have to do to have the first certificate on one machine is create the account on that machine, say alpha, ("certbot register" and answer the requested information), then gather the Thumbprint ("certbot show_account"), it shows something like "Account Thumbprint: 1234-blaBlaBla-SnafuzBro-Gne123GnegnegnGne", add these lines to haproxy.conf on ALL sites/machines:
-1. In the global section: "setenv ACCOUNT_THUMBPRINT '1234-blaBlaBla-SnafuzBro-Gne123GnegnegnGne'"
+1. In the global section: "setenv THUMB '1234-blaBlaBla-SnafuzBro-Gne123GnegnegnGne'"
-2. In the frontend section listening on port 80: "http-request return status 200 content-type text/plain lf-string "%[path,field(-1,/)].${ACCOUNT_THUMBPRINT}\n" if { path_reg '^/.well-known/acme-challenge/[-_a-zA-Z0-9]+$' }"
+2. In the frontend section listening on port 80: "http-request return status 200 content-type text/plain lf-string "%[path,field(-1,/)].${THUMB}\n" if { path_reg '^/.well-known/acme-challenge/[-_a-zA-Z0-9]+$' }"

+What we have done is setting up on all machines a "web server" (Yeah, HAProxy IS a web server after all) which replies with the correct stuff (SEED.THUMB) on each node to requests at http://whatever/.well-known/acme-challenge/SEED; no matter on which machine the request lands the answer will be correct.

 At this point we can create the SSL certificate for machine alpha, but we have to adopt a few tricks:
 1. What we are doing is called "stateless mode" challenge, and certbot does not directly support stateless mode; however it supports a "standalone" mode in which certbot itself runs an http server to handle the resuest; all is needed is run certbot in standalone mode and have it bind in some free port (say 9080) on 127.0.0.1, it will never get any request but haproxy will do the job, the magic is: "--standalone --preferred-challenges http --http-01-address 127.0.0.1 --http-01-port 9080"